-At Black Camp Gap at the entrance to the Great Smoky Mountains National Park, there’s a curious memorial erected by Masonic orders from around the country.
+At Black Camp Gap at the entrance to the Great Smoky Mountains National Park, there’s an interesting memorial erected by Masonic orders from around the country.
 This stone monument was built when the park was created and contains examples of rock types from most states and many places throughout the world.

 Along the way, you will pass the Balsam Mountain Campground.
-The general area of the Campground Road turnoff is one of the better high-elevation birding destinations in this region.
-During the breeding season, one can locate golden-crowned kinglets, hairy woodpeckers, veerys, winter wrens, brown creepers, black-capped chickadees, red-breasted nuthatches, blue-headed vireos, and Blackburnian, black-throated, and Canada warblers.
+This area is one of the better high-elevation birding destinations in this region.
+During the breeding season, see golden-crowned kinglets, hairy woodpeckers, veerys, winter wrens, brown creepers, black-capped chickadees, red-breasted nuthatches, blue-headed vireos, and Blackburnian, black-throated, and Canada warblers.

-Balsam Mountain Campground was set up not long after the inception of the National Park in 1934.
-Back then, very few visitors drove or pulled oversized campers on the narrow winding roads.
-The vast majority tent camped.
-So when the Balsam Mountain campground was set up, builders had tent campers in mind.
-But, even with the small sites relatively close together, you will find ample privacy, because the campground rarely fills.
-Open mid May to late September.
+Balsam Mountain offers the highest tent camping within the Great Smoky Mountains National Park.
+When the campground was set up in the 1930s, builders had tent campers in mind.
+But, even with the small sites close together, you will find ample privacy since the campground rarely fills.
+It's open mid May to late September.

 Flat Creek Trail

 At the end of the paved section at the picnic area, there is the Flat Creek hiking trail.
 Shortly after beginning the trail, you will come to the Heintooga Overlook with two benches to relax on and enjoy the views of the Great Smoky Mountains.
-Continue on the trail for two miles through a beautiful high-elevation forest to Flat Creek Falls, a steep and narrow cascade.
-Backtrack or continue past the falls to cross Bunches Creek and reach Balsam Mountain Road.
+Continue on the trail for two miles through a beautiful high-elevation forest.
 The Flat Creek Trail is 2.6 miles from end-to-end.